Pylons/pyramid/docs/narr/traversal.rst

   ``@@`` (think of them as goggles), that segment is considered the "view name" immediately and traversal stops there.
-This allows you to address views that may have the same names as model instance names in the graph umambiguously.
+This allows you to address views that may have the same names as model instance names in the graph unambiguously.